‘You’ve won a speedboat!’ ‘But I live in a tower block….’

 Jim Bowen stood at the helm of Bullseye for 14 series, from September 1981 until July 1995 (a stab at a Dave Spikey revival on the Challenge channel in 2006 lasted just a few months).
 Whilst the cars, caravans and speedboats are now rotting away in scrapyards up and down the country, just think how many ladies are sat at home RIGHT now, still sipping from their silver goblets.
 And how many Bendy Bullies are still sat proudly on shelves.
 They’re probably indestructible.
 That’s how Bullseye will live on: through Bendy Bullies haunting children’s dreams for decades to come.

-Disney > Toy Story
+Film & Disney Characters > Toy Story

 TV Memorabilia > Mugs